seajoshc/whodis/README.md

 Please look at the *_filters.py files, which should be quite easy to understand.
 The files getting filtered are in directories that are commonly associated with things like version control, building/packaging, and virtual environments.
 The reason for filtering is 1) to speed up WhoDis (e.g. a big .git can slow us down a lot), and 2) these directories usually contain files that are irrelevant/redundant to determining the programming languages being used.
 In short, filtered files shouldn't influence WhoDis' parsing.

 3. Why only support Go, Java, JavaScript, Python, and Ruby?
 I wrote WhoDis for use with another project that interacts with AWS Lambda.
-These languages are all usable by Lambda.
+These languages are all natively supported by Lambda.
 Feel free to open a PR if you'd like additional language support!